The Strangest Animal Found in Each State

 Glass and Nature/Shutterstock

 These birds may be labeled “common,” but their foraging techniques are anything but.
 Grackles follow plows to catch invertebrates and mice, snatch leeches from the legs of turtles, raid nests and steal worms from other birds, wade in shallow water to fish, and use the hard keel on the inside of their upper mandible to saw open acorns.
 They also practice the strange habit of anting, in which they get low to the ground, wings spread, and let ants crawl all over them.
 It is postulated that the formic acid deposited by the insects gets rid of parasites.
 When they can’t find ants, grackles have been known to use walnut juice, marigolds, lemons, limes, and mothballs to achieve the same results.
-Check out these other smart and resourceful animals.

 Although manatees are born underwater and never go ashore in their lives, the mammals with egg-shaped heads are related to elephants, not dolphins or whales according to National Geographic.
 The blubbery gentle giants known as sea cows congregate near Florida power plant discharge pipes because the water is warmer there.
 Smithsonian.com reports that they eat for almost half the day, consuming 10 percent of their 1,200-pound body weight in plants.